-In addition to her work on “bikeability,” Winters is leading research to better understand what makes our neighbourhoods age-friendly.
-She and her team have developed a documentary-style video, “I’d Rather Stay”, targeted to both stakeholder groups and the public.
-It aims to direct attention to the challenges cities face in accommodating the aging demographic.
+In addition to her work on bikeability, Winters is leading research to better understand what makes our neighbourhoods age-friendly.
+She and her team have developed a documentary-style video titled “I’d Rather Stay” which explores the realities of growing older in one’s own home and neighbourhood, targeting both stakeholder groups and the public.
+It endeavours to direct attention to the challenges faced by cities when accommodating an aging demographic.

 Q & A with Meghan Winters

+what motivates you as a researcher?
 Our cities are changing around us every day.
-This brings infinite opportunities, small and large, to make decisions that could support healthier behaviours.
-I’m motivated to generate evidence and ensure it is shared with decision-makers to promote healthy communities.
+This means infinite opportunities, small and large, to make decisions that could support healthier behaviours.
+I’m motivated to generate related evidence and ensure it is shared with decision-makers to promote healthy communities.

+sfu bills itself as “canada’s most engaged research university.” how does your work exemplify this spirit of engagement?
 In addition to engaged research, I have also built this into my teaching.
-Through the CityStudio program I teach courses which connect SFU undergraduate students with City of Vancouver staff to address challenges in today’s city building.
-These experiences are creative and eye-opening for our students, and enable them to tap into their energy and knowledge to suggest real-world solutions.
+Through the CityStudio program, I teach courses which connect SFU undergraduate students with City of Vancouver staff to address challenges in today’s city building.
+These experiences are creative and eye-opening for our students and enable them to tap into their energy and knowledge to suggest real-world solutions.